 Who Are We Talking To?

-Our publications transcend demographics and lifestyles because they address common issues in a way that can be heard by both sides of the divide.
-While we otherwise may have little in common with each other, we all have a vested interest in the well-being of our country – if only because our own well-being is closely tied to it.
+Our publications and events transcend demographics and lifestyles,addressing common societal issues in a way that resonates with people from both sides of the divide.
+While we otherwise may have little in common,we all have a vested interest in the well-being of our country – if only because our own well-being is closely tied to it.

-All our publications and events carry information that fosters understanding and compassion, along with suggestions for practical actions that can be taken by individuals, families, communities, concerned onlookers, businesses and policy-makers to help create a better world for all of us.
+All our publications and events carry information that fosters understanding and compassion,and focuses on practical actions that can be taken by individuals,families,communities,concerned onlookers,businesses and policy-makers to help create a better world for all of us.

 - Community Conversations